mmuszynski/Music/README.md

 * MusicInterval - The distance between two given notes

 ### MusicCollection Protocol ###
-Defines

-### Collection Objects (see: MusicPitchCollection protocol) ###
+Defines a protocol to be apllied to a collection of MusicPitch objects.
+The only requirement is that the object contains an Array of MusicPitch objects called "pitches".
+Further functionality, such as enumeration or indexing, is inferred through a default extension of the protocol, but can be overridden if necessary (See also: MusicTransposable).

+The following types adopt MusicCollection, as they represent collections of notes for various reasons:

-* MusicChord - A collection of MusicPitches, defined by a root MusicPitch and the MusicIntervals used to describe the distance to the next pitches
+* MusicChord - A collection of MusicPitches, defined with a root MusicPitch and the MusicIntervals used to describe the distance to the other pitches
-* MusicScale - A collection of MusicPitches, defined by a root MusicPitch and the MusicIntervals used to describe the distance to the next pitch
+* MusicScale - A collection of MusicPitches, defined by a root MusicPitch and the MusicIntervals used to describe the distance to the other pitches

+### MusicTransposable Protocol ###

 ### Enumerable Types ###
 * MusicPitchName - The names, A-G (or Do-Ti), used in representing notes